jaikun12/pokemon-team-builder/README.md

 [Sprites] (https://pokeapi.co)

 ## Known Bugs
-..*Pokemon could only be searched in lowercase input.
+- Pokemon could only be searched in lowercase input.

 ## Target Features
-⋅⋅*PokeDex integrated to PokeApi
+- PokeDex integrated to PokeApi
-⋅⋅*Save pokemons to lineup
+- Save pokemons to lineup
-⋅⋅*Modify individual pokemons from lineup
+- Modify individual pokemons from lineup